Mathics3/mathics-development-guide/docs/translation-tables/full-unicode-conversion.rst

 For partial lists which list entries only where there is a difference, see:

-* :ref:`Standard Unicode to WL Conversion Table`., or
+* :ref:`Standard Unicode to WL Conversion Table`, or
 * :ref:`WL Unicode and Name to Standard Unicode Table`.

 .. include:: ./full-unicode-conversion-table.rst